stt-datacore/website/static/crew/sulu_fencing_crew.md

 rarity: 4
 series: tos
 memory_alpha:
-bigbook_tier: 13
+bigbook_tier: 14
 events: 5
 in_portal: true
 published: true
 ---

-I know we're all still riding high off Sulu's first variant event in STT's history, but...just...no.
-The best thing about him is being cheap to equip.
+He can move some hot Rolexes, but he's not capable of helping out your roster very much.
+Sulu's averaging _a fraction_ of an event per year and has already tapped into what was likely his first, last, and only eventable trait.
+With lacklustre metrics at every turn, the best that can be said of him is about his cheap cost to equip for collectors.